shorebirdtech/website/src/content/blog/flutter-jobs.md

 #### Recruiters

-There are, increasingly, Flutter-specific recruiters.
+There are increasingly Flutter-specific recruiters.
 I don't know any off-hand (you're welcome to email me at eric@shorebird.dev if you are one), but I've met one or two at Flutter conferences, so I know it's a thing.
 Finding a Flutter-specific recruiter might help you find some jobs you might have